Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Model and preliminaries

 An \emph{equilibrium} (also referred to as a \emph{dynamic equilibrium} or a \emph{Nash flow over time}) is a feasible flow over time in which almost all flow particles travel along a shortest path from $s$ to $t$, i.e., only along active arcs.
-In this case the active and resetting arcs are characterized by
+In this case, resetting arcs are always active and the active and resetting arcs are characterized as follows (see \cite[Proposition 2]{cominetti2015existence}):

 For an arc $e=vw \in E^*_\theta$, the delay experienced by such a user departing at time $\theta$ is given by $q_e(\theta) = \l_w(\theta) - \l_v(\theta) - \tau_e$.